behnamyazdan/PythonForDataEngineeringCourse/08-BuildingDataPipelines/05-ProjectAndHandsOn.md

 1. **Data Sources:** We will simulate data from various IoT sensors, such as temperature, humidity, and motion sensors.
 The data will be generated in real-time and stored in a database.
 2. **Data Ingestion:** Develop Python scripts to extract data from simulated IoT devices and store it in a staging area.
 3. **Data Transformation:** Implement transformation logic to clean, enrich, and aggregate the data.
 This might include converting raw sensor data into meaningful metrics, handling missing values, and aggregating data over time.
-4. **Data Loading:** Load the transformed data into a data warehouse (e.g., MySQL) for further analysis and visualization.
+4. **Data Loading:** Load the transformed data into a data warehouse for further analysis and visualization.
 5. **End-to-End Pipeline:** Integrate the ingestion, transformation, and loading components into a cohesive pipeline.
 6. **Monitoring and Logging:** Implement error handling and logging to monitor the pipeline's performance and troubleshoot any issues.